NEURONE-IL/neurone/README.md

 - NEURONE's Sysadmin Manual (Describes installation steps in order to deploy NEURONE in a server)
 - NEURONE's Developer Manual (General notes for developing new extensions for NEURONE)

-Manuals will be released soon.
+Manuals can be downloaded on the "Releases" section of this repository.

 ## Install Instructions